farjadtariq/Simple-HTMLCSS-Portfolio-Template/readme.md

 ```

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE.md](LICENSE) file for details.